GabrieleMaurina/pyssembly/README.md

 * `jmp a b`: if a, jump to b (b can be a label or a line number)
 * `in a b`: print b to stdout, read string from stdin, store it into a
 * `out a b`: print a and b to stdout

-All following instructions store the result in the first operand (a).

 ##### Conversions
 * `bool a b`: boolean(b)